2022.2119.0

 Appraoach

-The project offers technical support in three areas.
+The project works in three areas.

 1. It promotes approaches for integrated disaster and climate risk management in cities, which improves urban resilience and provides analyses of financing mechanisms.